 DIVERZE PROPERTIES LIMITED

-CEO Alexander Melville continues to execute strategies to increase the value of the real estate assets of this private subsidiary of Diverze Assets Inc. CEO and cofounder of Sotheby's Jamaica, Julian Dixon, has led the successful startup of Sotheby's Jamaica, which opened its doors in October 2021.
+CEO Alexander Melville continues to execute strategies to increase the value of the real estate assets of this private subsidiary of Diverze Assets Inc. The company continues to manage it existing portfolio while simultaneously pursuing strategic monetization opportunities.